 A lifetime of doing what you love and loving what you do can begin with a small step.
 If you dream about working with animals or in a zoo, this workshop could be the start of your amazing journey.

-It takes a village to run a zoo and in this special program, teens will discover just how many different career opportunities a zoo holds.
-This Educator-led workshop will include program animal encounters, tours of the John J. Palumbo Veterinary Hospital, animal commissary, elephant and giraffe holding spaces, behind-the-scenes hands-on interactions with zookeepers, and more.
-Please note: specific activities are subject to change.
+It takes a village to run a zoo and in this special program, teens will discover just how many different career opportunities a zoo offers.
+This educator-led workshop will include encounters with ambassador animals, tour of the John J. Palumbo Veterinary Hospital, animal commissary, elephant and giraffe holding spaces.
+Participants will also meet the Zoo's animal keepers to learn about their daily routines. *Please note: Specific activities are subject to change.

 For Ages 13 - 17

-Please note: All registrations are final.
+Please note: Includes exclusive behind-the-scenes experiences, encounters with ambassador animals, and lunch both days.
+All registrations are final.
 There are no refunds unless the Zoo cancels the program.
-Deadline to register is October 5, 2017.
+Deadline to register is October 12, 2018.